andramazo/series-takehome/README.md

+## Project Update
+- <b>2023-02-28</b>
+	The TypeScript Repo inside this project was updated to the specifications below.

 ## Rose Garden Requirements Specification

 Hi and welcome to team Rose Garden.
 As you know, we are a small inn with a prime location in a